Foreclosure Process Explained: What Happens and What to Do Next

 Step 2: Know This—Your Lender Doesn’t Want to Foreclose

 Here’s what many homeowners don’t realize: banks lose money on foreclosures.
-They don’t want your house.
-They want your loan back on track.
+They don’t want your house—they want their loan paid back on track.

 Tip: Be honest about your situation.
 Whether it’s temporary job loss, medical leave, or a reduction in hours, banks are often more flexible than people think when there’s a path to recovery.